Code-Institute-Submissions/Pokemon-Pairs/README.md

 ## Project Evaluation

 I believe that the project meets its design purpose.
-The site is simple to navigate with intuitive modals to help guide younger users through the game.
-It gives clear instructions so that the users do not have to think too much about which button to click to get to the game.
+The site is simple to navigate with intuitive modals to help guide younger players through the game.
+It gives clear instructions so that the players do not have to think too much about which button to click to get to the game.
 Instead of using link names like "Home", I have used Play! to help understanding of where the game is located.